EthanYuan/ckb/README.md

 ### Aggregator Configure

-The following settings are used to configure the `block_assembler` in the `ckb-aggregator.toml` file:
+The following settings are in the `ckb-aggregator.toml` file:

 ```toml
 branch_uri = "http://localhost:8114"